maxcherv/alchemy-code-monkeys/README.md

 - No new progress I want to write tests for my page by the end of today and aid the team in getting the source org deployable to a new org for the next team

 Hamza:
 - Didn't do much of anything yesterday, but today I fixed the deployment issues that came up during the presentation.
-I feel kind of silly that it was such an easy fix because if I wasn't on the spot I could have just fixed it during the presentation lol.
+I feel kind of silly that it was such an easy fix because if I wasn't on the spot I could have just fixed it during the presentation.
 Anyway those changes are pushed to main

 9/3 Standup Notes